XenonCode - Documentation

 Their value initially takes the default empty ("" or 0) then persists with what is passed in or assigned to them for the following calls to that function.

-Changing the value of an argument within that function will also be persistent for the next call to that function, if that argument is omitted.
 Hence, if a concept of a default argument value is needed, they can be assigned to the argument in the body of that function after their use.

 This omitted argument concept can also be thought of as a concept similar to static local variables in C++.